Embassy of China, Washington, D.C.: People's Republic of China

-In the wake of the China-U.S. rapprochement of the early 1970s initiated by president Richard Nixon and his National Security Adviser Henry Kissinger, the principle of opening a liaison office, to be led by Chinese diplomat Huang Zhen, was agreed during Kissinger's visit to Beijing in February 1973, together with that of a parallel U.S. liaison office in Beijing.
+In the wake of the China-U.S. rapprochement of the early 1970s initiated by president Richard Nixon and his National Security Advisor Henry Kissinger, the principle of opening a liaison office, to be led by Chinese diplomat Huang Zhen, was agreed during Kissinger's visit to Beijing in February 1973, together with that of a parallel U.S. liaison office in Beijing.
 The first 10-strong delegation arrived in Washington on April 18, 1973, a few weeks ahead of the formal opening in May, and initially stayed for several months at the luxury Mayflower Hotel.

 For the permanent chancery, Huang initially tried to purchase the former International Inn, then called the Ramada Inn, a highly visible building on Thomas Circle designed by Morris Lapidus and first opened in 1962 (still extant in altered form as the Washington Plaza Hotel).
 The negotiation foundered on price, however, and the liaison office was established instead in two adjacent buildings on a significantly less prominent location: respectively the Windsor Park hotel and apartments at 2300 Connecticut Avenue NW, and the St. Albans apartment building at 2310 Connecticut Avenue NW.
 The purchase was made at a steep price and publicized in November 1973.
 The Chinese team, which by then had grown to about 50 people, moved in soon afterwards.
 On January 1, 1979, this complex became a fully-fledged embassy in line with the Joint Communiqué on the Establishment of Diplomatic Relations released the same day.

-Meanwhile, in 1973 Huang and his team identified four houses on S Street NW in the Kalorama neighborhood of Washington DC for the residence of senior staff, including the former Adolph C. Miller house at 2230 S Street NW that Huang had intended as his residence.
+Meanwhile, in 1973 Huang and his team identified four houses on S Street NW in the Kalorama neighborhood of Washington, D.C. for the residence of senior staff, including the former Adolph C. Miller house at 2230 S Street NW that Huang had intended as his residence.
 Eventually China only purchased two of these four houses: the former home of educator and diplomat William Richards Castle Jr., designed in 1929 by Carrère and Hastings at 2200 S Street NW; and that of bankers William Andrew Mearns and Edward Stellwagen, designed in 1905 by Frost & Granger at 2301 S Street NW, which became the ambassador's residence.
 On March 1, 1979, ambassador Chai Zemin went from there to the White House to present his credentials to Jimmy Carter.

 The current chancery building in the International Chancery Center was built between 2005 and 2009 on a design by Pei Partnership Architects, with I. M. Pei as consultant.
 The construction contractor was China Construction America, a subsidiary of China State Construction Engineering.
 The new building's first day of operation was April 1, 2009.

 The previous embassy complex on Connecticut Avenue was torn down in 2012 (except the 1922 St. Albans façade on Connecticut Avenue) to be replaced by a 130-unit apartment building for Chinese embassy employees, on a design by Phil Esocoff, since 2015 a member of the global leadership at Gensler.